 The point is, everybody has sex on their minds — and most often it is priority number 1.
 Only that the number 1 position is either masked or marked dormant for the sake of other considerations — the primary among them being, “What will people say?”
 The masking could also be the result of the years of conditioning: “Sex is a bad thing”.

 Come on, even the Supreme Court has said that if you deny sex to your woman, it could become a ground for divorce.

 The bottom line is that sex is not a bad thing.
 It is a good thing.

-Don’t gulp it down like a glass of water, but savor it like a three-course meal.
+Don’t gulp it down like a glass of water, but savour it like a three-course meal.
 I know my thoughts make me a “bad person”, but I am never constrained by the thought, “What will people say?”
 Because people say something, and do something else.
-They do something when people are watching, and something else when no one known is around.
+They do something when people are watching, and something else when no one has known is around.

 Life is too short to be lived in denial or to do things on the sly.